 San Miguel Food and Beverage, Inc. ("SMFB") is a leading food and beverage company in the Philippines.
 The brands under which SMFB produce, market, and sell its products are among the most recognizable and top-of-mind brands in the industry and hold market-leading positions in their respective categories.
-Key brands in the SMFB portfolio include San Miguel Pale Pilsen, San Mig Light and Red Horse for beer, Ginebra San Miguel for gin, Magnolia for chicken, ice cream and dairy products, Monterey for fresh and marinated meats, Purefoods and Purefoods Tender Juicy, for refrigerated prepared and processed meats and canned meats, Star and Dari Crème for margarine and B-Meg for animal feeds.
+Key brands in the SMFB portfolio include San Miguel Pale Pilsen, San Mig Light and Red Horse for beer, Ginebra San Miguel for gin, Magnolia for chicken, ice cream and dairy products, Monterey for fresh and marinated meats, Purefoods Tender Juicy for hotdogs, Purefoods for other refrigerated prepared and processed meats and canned meats, Star and Dari Crème for margarine and B-Meg for animal feeds.